 Assisted living provides coordinated, personalized 24-hour assistance and support (both scheduled and unscheduled) in a congregate residential setting.
 The choices, privacy, independence and rights of the persons served are proactively protected and promoted as an essential part of assisted living's core values and mission.

-- The region with the lowest average monthly rate for a one-bedroom unit in an assisted living facility is Louisiana and costs $3,493 per month.
+- The region with the lowest average monthly rate for a one-bedroom unit in an assisted living facility is North Dakota and costs $3,372 per month.

 The nursing home industry is composed of establishments primarily engaged in providing inpatient nursing and rehabilitative services.
 The care is generally provided for an extended period of time to individuals requiring skilled nursing care.

-For the Cost of Long-Term Care Study, over 7,000 nursing homes were surveyed in 2021.
+For the Cost of Long-Term Care Study, 7,000 nursing homes were surveyed in 2022.
 Key findings include:

-- The region with the least expensive daily average rate for a private room in a nursing home is Missouri and costs $225 per day.
+- The region with the least expensive daily average rate for a private room in a nursing home is Arkansas and costs $216 per day.